Vendor Application & Guide

 Promotion:

-• Booktoberfest 2025 satellite events will receive priority promotion on the Writers’ Federation of Nova Scotia website, in our member newsletter, and on our social media channels.
+• Booktoberfest 2025 satellite events will receive priority promotion on the Writers’ Federation of Nova Scotia website, in our member newsletter, and on our social media channels—above and beyond our usual promotion of community and author events in Nova Scotia.

 • Halifax-area satellite events occurring after Booktoberfest (Saturday, October 11, 11am – 3pm) will also be promoted in the printed Booktoberfest programme.